 Longstreet Clinic also allows you to observe the administration of laser treatment by a licensed laser practitioner – from patient consultation to post laser instruction.
 And our interactive training also ensures that you apply your practical studies by practicing techniques, hand placements, spacing and more.

 Longstreet even offers an externship with a licensed professional.

-So, if you are interested in helping patients achieve their ultimate goals and are curious about cutting edge technology, perhaps you are ready to embark on a new career as a laser technician or aesthetician.
+So, if you are interested in helping patients achieve their ultimate goals and are or wanting a new career as a laser technician or aesthetician.
 Please contact us today to learn more: 770-533-6658.